robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

            ```bash
            FPGA-writeConfig -f gpiConfDe0.rbf
            ```
-    * That command will check that the FPGA Configuration file is vialed for the running FPGA Fabric, then it will reset the old FPGA Configuration, **loads the new FPGA Configuration with the help of the `FPGA Manger` to FPGA-Fabric** and release the FPGA Fabric reset
+    * That command will check that the FPGA Configuration file is valid for the running FPGA Fabric, then it will reset the old FPGA Configuration, **load the new FPGA Configuration with the help of the `FPGA Manger` to FPGA-Fabric** and release the FPGA Fabric reset
     * Now should be the LEDs connected with the direct 32-Bit GPO register
     * Enable the LEDs over this way
         ```bash